kirbysayshi/kirbysayshi.github.com/_posts/2012-08-21-elegant-code-marked.md

 I think it's very interesting to study how code evolves over time.

-As an experiment, I applied that replace function to the regex I wrote for [minivash][].
+As an experiment, I applied that replace function to the regex I wrote for [MiniVash][].
 For a one-shot use like this, breaking the regex up is not worth the size increase.
 However the comprehension and readability improve immensely:

 {% highlight js %}
 var re = {};